angular/mobile-toolkit/guides/app-shell.md

 <h1 *shellNoRender>App is Fully Rendered</h1>
 ```

-Now if we navigate to [localhost:4200/hello] in our browser, the spinner should render when the app shell is displayed,
+Now if we navigate to [localhost:4200](http://localhost:4200/) in our browser, the spinner should render when the app shell is displayed,
-and the "App is Fully Rendered" test should render when Angular bootstraps the app.
+and the "App is Fully Rendered" text should render when Angular bootstraps the app.

 ---